Lacunary sequences whose reciprocal sums represent all rational numbers in an interval: Proof of Theorem

 \emph{Step 4.} This time we can take $N_4=2^5\cdot3^2\cdot 5\cdot 7=10080$ with divisors $2<4<8<16<32<48<72<140<210<315<630<1260<2520<5040<10080$.
 We append the sequence with these numbers multiplied by $N_1N_2N_3=720$.

 After these four steps we arrive at $27$ terms of one possible $(3/2)$-lacunary sequence:

-By our construction: \begin{itemize} \item sums of reciprocals of the first $2$ terms represent all fractions in $[0,2)$ with denominators dividing $2$; see the first plot in Figure \ref{fig:fig2}; \item sums of reciprocals of the first $5$ terms represent all fractions in $[0,2]$ with denominators dividing $2^2\cdot 3$; see the second plot in Figure \ref{fig:fig2}; \item sums of reciprocals of the first $12$ terms represent all fractions in $[0,2]$ with denominators dividing $2^4\cdot 3^2\cdot 5$; see the third plot in Figure \ref{fig:fig2}; \item sums of reciprocals of the first $27$ terms represent all fractions in $[0,2]$ with denominators dividing $2^9\cdot 3^4\cdot 5^2\cdot 7$. \end{itemize} These properties of the first $27$ terms are also easy to verify using rational arithmetic in Mathematica \cite{Mathematica}.
+By our construction: \begin{itemize} \item sums of reciprocals of the first $2$ terms represent all fractions in $[0,2)$ with denominators dividing $2$; \item sums of reciprocals of the first $5$ terms represent all fractions in $[0,2]$ with denominators dividing $2^2\cdot 3$; \item sums of reciprocals of the first $12$ terms represent all fractions in $[0,2]$ with denominators dividing $2^4\cdot 3^2\cdot 5$; \item sums of reciprocals of the first $27$ terms represent all fractions in $[0,2]$ with denominators dividing $2^9\cdot 3^4\cdot 5^2\cdot 7$. \end{itemize} These properties of the first $27$ terms are also easy to verify using rational arithmetic software.